Emory Kemp: Consulting

 Kemp's consulting career began at Ove Arup, a global firm.
-There, he conducted analytical calculations for the roof of the Sydney Opera House in Australia, noting this was no simple task, as Jørn Utzon’s sketches were designed to embellish the beauty of the international landmark, not necessarily for simple mathematics.
+There, he conducted analytical calculations for the roof of the Sydney Opera House in Australia, noting this was no simple task, as Jørn Utzon's sketches were designed to embellish the beauty of the international landmark, not necessarily for simple mathematics.

 Kemp continued to offer consulting work throughout his career as a Professor at West Virginia University.
 His work included many projects, including the restoration of the Philippi Covered Bridge.

 He was a project coordinator for the move and restoration of the Staats Mill Covered Bridge.

 Publications

-Dr. Kemp had a long list of publications in civil engineering, specifically suspension bridges, wrought iron, mills, canals, and the history of these subjects, and as a result paved the way for the "new interdisciplinary field" known as industrial archaeology.
+Kemp had a long list of publications in civil engineering, specifically suspension bridges, wrought iron, mills, canals, and the history of these subjects, and as a result paved the way for the "new interdisciplinary field" known as industrial archaeology.

 Kemp was the author of the text Essays on the History of Transportation and Technology.

 Kemp was the co-author of the text Houses and Homes: Exploring Their History, along with Barbara Howe.
 The text covers American housing patterns, the individual characteristics of houses in different regions, construction techniques and materials, household technology, and family lifestyles.